LevelHome/simplicity_sdk/app/bluetooth/example/bt_cs_ncp/readme.md

 ## Interface

-The NCP provides a high level interface to host applications.
-To configure and start a reflector or initiator instance in the NCP, the host application shall use the

-sl_bt_user_cs_service_message_to_target() calls.

-Any asynchronous event triggers a sl_bt_evt_user_cs_service_message_to_host_id event at the host side.
-These events must be further parsed by the host application to get the exact event.
-These events can be
+The NCP is extended with application specific messages that we refer to as ACP (Application Co-Processor) messages.
+The following ACP commands are sent from the host to the target device:
+* Create initiator instance
+* Delete initiator instance
+* Create reflector instance
+* Delete reflector instance
+* Configure antenna

+The following ACP events are sent from the target device to the host:
 * CS results
-* RTL library log segments
+* CS intermediate results, used in stationary object tracking mode
+* CS extended results, used by the tooling
 * Error events

 All interface related data types are defined in cs_acp.h.

 ## Usage

 Build and flash the application.
 Use the "bt_cs_host" host sample application to connect to it.
-The host application will scan for a reflector advertising with the "CS RFLCT" device name.
-When found, the initiator will create a connection between them and will start the distance measurement process.
+If the host was started with any initiator instance, it will scan for a reflectors advertising with the "CS RFLCT" device name.
+If started with reflector instances, it will start advertising.
+When an initiator instance finds a reflector, it will create a connection between them and will start the distance measurement process.
 The initiator estimates the distance, and displays them in the command line terminal.

 ## Troubleshooting